Table of Contents[Hide][Click to Show]

 People climb to the summit even during winter.
 I personally know a few of them.
 Nuts!

-9. At the summit
+9. At the summit of Mt.
+Washington

 At the top of the of the mountain, you will find The Sherman Adams Visitor Center, a cafeteria, restrooms, gift shops, the Mount Washington Observatory and its museum.
 The historic Tip-Top House is located adjacent to the summit building.